mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ## Global options

-web-ext has the following global options that may apply to multiple commands.
+web-ext has these global options.

 <section id="artifacts-dir">

 ### `--artifacts-dir`, `-a`

-Specifies a particular directory to save artifacts in, e.g. the `.zip` file, once you've built an extension.
-This can be specified as a relative or absolute path, and should always be a string.
+The path of a directory to save artifacts in, e.g., the `.zip` file, when you build an extension.
+This can be specified as a relative or absolute path and should always be a string.

 ::: note
 If this is not specified, the default is the relative path `./web-ext-artifacts`.